 Please note: Separate Residency Verification Forms must be submitted for each program application.

 - Contact a Clinical Instructor (see Clinical Education) and arrange a Formal Visit

 at a clinical site that would be your preference for placement.
+Please complete the

 All MRI students are to undergo an MRI screening process as part of their interview process to ensure their safety in the MRI environment.
 For their own protection and for the protection of the non-MRI personnel under their supervision, all MRI students must immediately report to the MRI medical director any trauma, procedure, or surgery they experience or undergo in which a ferromagnetic metallic object or device may have become introduced within or on them.
 This will permit appropriate screening to be performed on the student to determine the safety of permitting that student into Zone III (control room of MRI unit).
-Please complete the MRI screening form in this packet and bring it to your clinical interview.
-(See MRI Supporting Documents)

 - Submit transcripts to the Office of Student Records showing proof graduation from an accredited Radiography or Nuclear Medicine program